cittadhammo/dhammacharts/vault/README.md

 ## Jekyll and Bash script

 - script generate thumbnails small and medium, tiled maps, and lightbox size.
 Original files can be download on the page itself via links.
-- GitHub Action is used to create the jekyll website from the other repo (or branch) containing content and assets.
-- The proprieties of the pages are used to create the webpage but its content can be used as obsidian note for further reference ?
-- Use: `draft: true` to not publish the item on the website
+- Use: `draft: true` to not publish the item on the website or publish: false

 ## Templates